omicscodeathon/neurovar/README.md

 ## Case study

 To validate the pipeline, a case study was performed on the public dataset SRP149638 available on the SRA database.
 The file’s preprocessing, genetic expression analysis, and variant calling were performed using the Exvar R package.
 The dataset corresponds to RNA sequencing data (Expression profiling by high throughput sequencing) from the peripheral blood mononuclear cells (PBMC) from healthy donors and Amyotrophic Lateral Sclerosis (ALS) patients.
 The expression analysis shows that only one ALS biomarker is differentially expressed which is TUBA4A gene, a biomarker of ALS type 22.
 TUBA4A is a protein-coding gene inherited in autosomal dominant mode.

 ## Demonstration

-Demonstration data are provided : https://github.com/omicscodeathon/neurovar/blob/main/demonstration_data.rar
+Demonstration data are provided: https://github.com/omicscodeathon/neurovar/blob/main/demonstration_data.rar

 This data will guide you to organize your data correctly and could be used to test the tool.

 ## License

 Artistic license 2.0

 ## Contact

 For issues reporting, please send an email to : bioinformaticstool@gmail.com